 SAR Checklist - Full details and a template for the Hub Emergency Response Co-operation Plan (ERCoP) are available from the GOV.UK web site.
 It should be noted a Hub ERCoP is required to be in place for the construction, operation and decommissioning phases of any OREI.

+Annex 6

+MGN Checklist

+A checklist document has been produced as an aid for developers to confirm the guidance in this MGN has been addressed within a Navigation Risk Assessment and/or Environmental Impact Assessment as required for development consent decisions.

+Full details and the template can be found on the GOV.UK web site.
+It should be noted a completed checklist is required to accompany the Navigation Risk Assessment and/or shipping and navigation chapter in an EIA Report.